pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/13_Perspectives.md

 ## Simple example

-In the [example configuration](14_Perspective_Example.md) you can find advance usage.
-Below, I showed how to create the simple structure which would be use for catalog administrators.
+Note: This is a simple example, which could be used for catalog administrators.
+For advanced usage please see the [example configuration](14_Perspective_Example.md).

 We need only to see
 * products (objects from a specific directory)